Why is respect so important?

 - It feels personal.
 It strikes a blow at your sense of identity and personal value.

 In other words, it hurts.
 And if you want to avoid needlessly inflicting pain on others, this is reason enough to care about respect and to learn how to show it.

-If you think back to how you showed respect to your parents, and then to your teachers and employers, you probably already have some ideas on how to show respect to others.
+If you think back to how you showed respect to your parents, and then to your teachers and employers, you probably already have some idea about how to show respect to others.

-You already have a strong sense of the importance of respect – not just to these authority figures but also to you and the people closest to you.
+You already have a strong sense of the importance of respect — not just to these authority figures but also to yourself and the people closest to you.

-Here are a few basic guidelines on showing respect to your fellow humans.
+Here are a few basic guidelines for showing respect to your fellow humans.

 Showing Respect for Yourself